 The Harvard Public School of Health published the results of recent studies seeking to determine if calcium from cows’ milk helps prevent osteoporosis (the weakening of bones), the primary argument made for drinking it the past century.
 Unlike biased studies conducted by the dairy industry that conceal the facts about dairy, the researchers in these studies do not stand to gain financially from the results.
 Contrary to popular belief, the results indicate that “high calcium intake doesn’t actually appear to lower a person’s risk for osteoporosis.”
 Further, the studies found that “individuals who drank one glass of milk (or less) per week were at no greater risk of breaking a hip or forearm than were those who drank two or more glasses per week.”
+In fact, scientific studies revealed that the more cow’s milk you drink, the higher the likelihood of osteoporosis and broken bones–the opposite effect of what millions of people have been fooled into believing while the dairy industry laughs all the way to the bank.
 These findings turn long-held beliefs about milk upside down.

 Equally alarming, the study indicated that milk may not be a good source of calcium for many people due to lactose intolerance, its high saturated fat content, and possible increased risk of ovarian and prostate cancer.
 In fact, the study revealed that “men who drank two or more glasses of milk a day were almost twice as likely to develop advanced prostate cancer as those who didn’t drink milk at all.”